CodingItWrong/codingitwrong.com/workshops/rnweb/exercise.md

 }
 ```

 Open the app on mobile and on web.
 See how we can drill down into screens and switch between different stacks.

-Now, there are two title bars which doesn't look good.
+It doesn't look good, though: there are two title bars stacked on top of each other.
 We'll address that once we start customizing our navigation components.

 ## URLs